Colorectal cancer: Risk factors

-Preventative screening
+Preventive screening

-In 2018, the American Cancer Society modified their previous screening guideline for colorectal cancer from age 50 down to age 45 following the recognition of increasing cases of EOCC.
+In 2018, the American Cancer Society modified its previous screening guideline for colorectal cancer from age 50 down to age 45 following the recognition of increasing cases of EOCC.
 Individuals under the age of 60 have been identified as most susceptible to non-participation in colorectal cancer screening.

 History

 Rectal cancer has been diagnosed in an Ancient Egyptian mummy who had lived in the Dakhleh Oasis during the Ptolemaic period.